FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-01-14-working-with-angular-2-template-forms.md

 #### The model

 We will use a normal customer to deal with the form.
-Also nothing spectacular here, we just add a class representing this customer:
+Also nothing spectacular here, we add a class representing this customer:

 ```javascript
 export class Customer {